archonlab/archon/README.md

 General Public License, version 3 only (`AGPL-3.0-only`).
 See `LICENSE` for the complete controlling text and `Documentation/LICENSE.md` for the project-wide scope notice.
-Third-party components retain their respective licenses as listed in `Documentation/THIRD_PARTY_NOTICES.md`.
+Third-party components retain their respective licenses as listed

+Copyright © 2026 Sergii Derebchynskyi.

+Licensed under the GNU Affero General Public License, version 3 only (AGPL-3.0-only). in `Documentation/THIRD_PARTY_NOTICES.md`.
 Commercial licensing is described in `Documentation/COMMERCIAL_LICENSE.md`.